charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 unpack it with rational clarity

-provide immediate context

-avoid hype
+make the context clear very quickly

+avoid hype, drama, or fear language

 explain what makes it genuinely interesting

-show the evidence boundaries
+show where the evidence is strong and where it is thin

 offer a calm, cinematic narrative

+Stories can be:
+big, paradigm-shifting research

+or small, intimate, oddly specific anecdotes

+Both are valid as long as there is a real, explainable “wait, that is strange” core.
-5.2 Emotional Target
+5.2 Emotional target
 A subtle and intelligent:
- “This is odd… but here’s why it matters.”
+“This is odd, here is why it matters, and here is how it fits into the world.”
-5.3 Complexity Management
+5.3 Complexity management
 short paragraphs